xissy/chrome-three-sentences/README.md

 ## Installation
   * Download `three-sentences.crx` file from [here](https://github.com/xissy/chrome-three-sentences/releases/download/v0.1.0/three-sentences.crx).
-  * Drag & drop the file into your google chrome browser extentions page.
+  * Drag & drop the file into your google chrome browser extensions page.
-    - Link to the extentions page - [chrome://extensions/](chrome://extensions/)
+    - Link to the extensions page - [chrome://extensions/](chrome://extensions/)
   * Done.

 ## What I've used to build this
 I've tried to follow de facto standard guidelines to build a chrome extension as a web-app.
-Want to be helpful to you guys.

   * Grunt
   * Bower